 As pointed out in the introduction, τ is the most analyzed parameter in terms of interpretation.
 It is generally accepted that larger τ values denote larger and more frequent RTs in the tail of the distribution.
 This has been interpreted in terms of attentional lapses, impairments in cognitive energy regulation or in information accumulation speed.
 Shahar et al. (2016) state that attentional lapses, or “mind-wandering”, should be more or less constant across tasks; according to our results, differences in τ are similar across cognitive domains, in keeping with that interpretation for τ.
 Nonetheless, our analysis on ADHD subtypes suggested that τ is inversely related with inattention.

 Our results suggest that σ differences are estable across age, gender, ISI, and ADHD subtypes.
-Only cognitive domains had any influence on the intensity of differences in sigma, being Cognitive Flexibility and Selective Attention the domains where this difference is larger.
-This suggests that σ may be related with attention control and change rather than vigilance or memory processes.
+Only cognitive domains had any influence on the intensity of differences in sigma, being Time Perception and Selective Attention the domains where this difference is larger.
+This suggests that σ may be related with attentional control and rather than vigilance, cognitive change or memory processes.
 Yamashita et al. (2021) reported correlations between σ and errors in general (commision, omission, mind-wandering measures…), but the Principal Component Analysis performed by Salunkhe et al. (2020) show that σ and errors saturate in different components; these same authors argued elsewhere (Salunkhe et al., 2019) that σ may be related with neuromodulation or neural “noise”.

 Mu is related with the usual reaction speed, which is influenced by impulsivity.
 Since impulsivity is a core symptom in ADHD, relating parameter µ with impulsivity is consistent with our finding that µ, and thus usual reaction times, tend to be faster for ADHD groups.
-Another result supporting this interpretation for µ is that µ decreases as age increases, similarly as impulsivity.

 Clinical implications